MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-create-edit.md

 | [Virtual Machine Contributor](/azure/role-based-access-control/built-in-roles#virtual-machine-contributor)<br>[Azure Connected Machine Resource Administrator](/azure/role-based-access-control/built-in-roles#azure-connected-machine-resource-administrator)</li></ul> | <ul><li>Virtual machines, virtual machine scale sets</li><li>Azure Arc-enabled servers</li></ul> | Deploy agent extensions on the VM (virtual machine). |
 | Any role that includes the action *Microsoft.Resources/deployments/** | <ul><li>Subscription and/or</li><li>Resource group and/or </li><li>An existing DCR</li></ul> | Deploy Azure Resource Manager templates. |

-## Azure regions
+> [!IMPORTANT]
-Create your DCR in the same region as your destination Log Analytics workspace or Azure Monitor workspace.
+> Create your DCR in the same region as your destination Log Analytics workspace or Azure Monitor workspace.
 You can associate the DCR to machines or containers from any subscription or resource group in the tenant.
 To send data across tenants, you must first enable [Azure Lighthouse](/azure/lighthouse/overview).

 ## Create or edit a DCR using Azure portal

 The Azure portal provides a simplified experience for creating a DCR for particular scenarios.
-Using this method, you don't need to understand the structure of a DCR unless you want to later modify it to implement an advanced feature such as a transformation.
+Using this method, you don't need to understand the structure of a DCR, although you may be limited in the configuration you can perform and may need to edit the DCR definition to implement an advanced feature such as a transformation.
 The experience will vary for each scenario, so refer to the documentation for the specific scenario you're working with as described in the following table.

 | Scenario | Description |
 |:---|:---|